-Enrollments OPEN SOON for 2019
+Enrollments NOW OPEN for 2019

 This program begins with an online portion (Part One) that must be completed prior to undertaking the hands-on practical Part Two live workshop.
 To ensure enough time for all participants to complete the pre-requisite part one the cut off for applications is 10th February 2019.

 LIMITED SPACES AVAILABLE SO DON'T MISS THIS OPPORTUNITY

 If you are wanting to introduce canine rehabilitation into your clinic in 2019, then sign up today.

 If you are a Veterinarian with your own clinic, an osteopath or physiotherapist with a clinic, or if you are a veterinary nurse working within a clinic, and you've wanted to add the benefit of physiotherapy treatments to your clinic, then this is the course that will start you on that journey.

 It's short, concise and jam-packed full of valuable information from over fifteen years of experience and research in the industry of canine rehabilitation.
 Learn from the best and gain the knowledge you need to see you succeed in this ever growing industry.

 Specifically for those in the veterinary & therapy industry.

 As more people take the health and care of their canine friends more seriously, injecting a large percentage of their income into maintaining the quality of life of their beloved best friend(s) there is an increasing need within the veterinary industry for canine rehabilitation specialists.
 This is especially so in the field of sporting and working dogs.